 Equipment left unattended at night, adjacent to active roadways or adjacent to construction areas where work is in progress shall have appropriate lights, reflectors, or barricades equipped with lights to identify the location of the equipment.
+Even with proper protection, every effort shall be made to locate stored equipment outside the clear zone of the roadway.

 All construction equipment shall be inspected at the beginning of each shift to ensure that the equipment and accessories are in safe operating condition and free of apparent damage that could cause failure while it is in use.
 All defects shall be repaired before the equipment or vehicle is put back in service.
 Defective equipment shall be tagged out of service with an explanation of its defects until repaired.
-All equipment and motor vehicle inspections shall be documented and turned in to the project manager of each subcontractor daily.
+All equipment and motor vehicle inspections shall be documented and turned in to the project manager of each Subcontractor daily.